calekochenour/earth-engine-env/README.md

 ### `environment.yml`

-Contains all information to create the Conda environment required to run the Python and Jupyter Notebook files in the `01-code-scripts/` folder.
+Contains information to create the Conda environment required to run the Python and Jupyter Notebook files in the `01-code-scripts/` folder.